tomix86/oneagent-nvbit-extension/nvbit-module/README.md

 ### Runtime configuration

-Runtime configuration is created on the fly by Python extension and contains a list of pids that should be instrumented, along with instrumentation primitives to apply to each of them.
+Runtime configuration is created on the fly by Python extension and contains a list of pids that should be instrumented, along with instrumentation functions to apply to each of them.

 See [nvbit-module-runtime.conf](res/nvbit-module-runtime.conf) for an example.
-For a detailed documentation of communication protocol, [see here](../docs/communication_endpoint.md).
+For a detailed documentation of communication protocol, [see here](../docs/communication_endpoints.md).